philippewaty/pwCryptoLibrary/README.md

 ```c#
 CryptoService.RSAGenerateKeys
 ```
-Then, you must send publicKey to encrypt and privateKey to decrypt.
+Then, you must send public key to encrypt and private key to decrypt.